ddotta/awesome-polars/README.md

 - [Pandas vs. Polars: The Battle of Performance](https://www.makeuseof.com/pandas-vs-polars-which-is-better/) - An another blog post that compares the performance between Pandas and Polars across a range of common data manipulation tasks by [@makeuseofcode](https://github.com/makeuseofcode).
 Code used is available on [Github](https://github.com/makeuseofcode/Polars-vs-Pandas-Comparison).
 - [Pandas 2.0 vs Polars: The Ultimate Battle](https://medium.com/cuenex/pandas-2-0-vs-polars-the-ultimate-battle-a378eb75d6d1) - A blog post that analyzes in terms of Syntax, Speed, and Usability between Pandas 2.0 and Polars 0.17.0 by [@priyanshu7401](https://github.com/priyanshu7401).
 - [Polars - modern data frame library ](https://dskrzypiec.dev/polars/) - A blog post that describes why Polars could be a better alternative to pandas, dplyr or data.table by [@DSkrzypiec](https://github.com/DSkrzypiec).
+- [The fastest way to read a CSV file in Python](https://itnext.io/the-fastest-way-to-read-a-csv-file-in-pandas-2-0-532c1f978201) - A blog post that compares different ways (including Polars, pyarrow and C) to read a CSV file with Python by [Finn Andersen](https://medium.com/@finndersen).

 ### Talks and videos